 The President and/or the Executive Board may establish special committees as necessary.
 Such committees will operate within the purposes and philosophy of KAN-AHEAD, shall be specifically charged, and automatically dismissed upon completion of their task.

-Section 4 - Each committee shall make an annual written report of its activities and status to the Executive Board on or before the date of the annual meeting, and shall report at other times as requested by the Executive Board.
+Each committee shall make a written report of its activities and status to the Executive Board on or before the date of the fall and spring meetings and shall report at other times as requested by the Executive Board.

 Section 1 - Robert's Rules of Order Newly Revised